Does this test have other names?

 Although it's helpful to know whether you have this genetic disorder, a positive test

-result may affect your emotional health and your health insurance.
-For this reason,
+result may affect your mental health and your health insurance.
+For this reason, some

-some groups, including the nonprofit Alpha-1 Foundation, recommend talking with a
+groups, including the nonprofit Alpha-1 Foundation, advise talking with a genetic

-genetic counselor before getting a medical test that will remain in your health records.
+counselor before getting a medical test that will stay in your health records.
+Contact

 Why do I need this test?

 The only way to find out whether you have this genetic disorder is to get tested.